LukasMarx/ai-food-blog/src/content/posts/Lavender Honey Cake.md

 recipeYield: "4"
 calories: 320
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: [ "Preheat oven to 350°F (175°C) and grease a 9-inch cake pan.",
-                      "In a medium bowl, mix together the flour, baking powder, baking soda, and salt.", "In a separate large bowl, whisk together the honey, vegetable oil, and eggs until smooth.", "Add the dry ingredients to the honey mixture and stir until just combined.", "Stir in the milk and dried lavender until well combined.", "Pour the batter into the prepared cake pan and bake for 30-35 minutes, or until a toothpick inserted into the center of the cake comes out clean.", "Let the cake cool in the pan for 10 minutes before removing it and placing it on a wire rack to cool completely.", "Serve the cake with a drizzle of honey and a sprig of fresh lavender."]
+    "Preheat oven to 350°F (175°C) and grease a 9-inch cake pan.", "In a medium bowl, mix together the flour, baking powder, baking soda, and salt.", "In a separate large bowl, whisk together the honey, vegetable oil, and eggs until smooth.", "Add the dry ingredients to the honey mixture and stir until just combined.", "Stir in the milk and dried lavender until well combined.", "Pour the batter into the prepared cake pan and bake for 30-35 minutes, or until a toothpick inserted into the center of the cake comes out clean.", "Let the cake cool in the pan for 10 minutes before removing it and placing it on a wire rack to cool completely.", "Serve the cake with a drizzle of honey and a sprig of fresh lavender.", ]
 ---

 ## Introduction

 Lavender Honey Cake is a delightful dessert that combines the floral sweetness of honey with the subtle and soothing aroma of lavender.
 This cake is perfect for any occasion, be it a birthday or a weekend treat.
 It is easy to make and can be enjoyed by everyone, young and old alike.

 ## Ingredients